KristianWold/sum-and-elab/README.md

 # Summary and Elaboration
-We make a from-scratch transformer, built with PyTorch fundamentals and a custom optimization loop.
-The project is for educational purposes, and is neither fast, efficient nor high fidelity compared to state of the art solutions.
+We make a [from-scratch transformer](https://github.com/KristianWold/sum-and-elab/tree/main/src/transformer_kristianwold), built with PyTorch fundamentals and a custom optimization loop.
+This project is for educational purposes, and is neither fast, efficient nor high fidelity compared to state of the art solutions.

 The transformer is trained with unsupervised next-token prediction on the entire CNN and Daily Mail [dataset](https://arxiv.org/abs/1704.04368).
 This amounts to 287113 articles, around 1.3B characters.
 This data set features articles with highlights that summarize the body text, making it easy to make a language model (LM) for summerization (body text to highlight,) or elaboration (highlight to body text).
 This LM is trained to do both functions simultaneously.